Yur-ok/profilance_group/README.md

+# PROJECT NAME : Link shortener
-This is a test task for Profiliance Group
+## GOAL : This is a test task for Profiliance Group

 ## HOW TO
  - Clone this repo ```git clone https://github.com/Yur-ok/profilance_group.git```
  - cd into *profilance_group*
  - run command ```composer create-project```